kydy11/godot_tutorial/README.md

 Build your levels out of objects. <br>
 You can add an object to your scene with this button: <br>
 ![](https://github.com/kydy11/godotThing/blob/master/totorialImages/connect%20scene.png) <br>
-Use the objects you have made and create new objects as you need them to build this level. <br> <br>
+Use the objects you have made and create new objects as you need them to build this level. <br>
+I suggest adding objects from the least animated to the most animated. (platforms first, player last) <br>

 Example of a level built from objects: <br>
 ![](https://github.com/kydy11/godotThing/blob/master/totorialImages/scene%20of%20objects.PNG) <br>